ShaikhBorhanUddin/Zomato-Data-Analysis/README.md

 ## ❓ Analytic Questions

-The following questions are addressed in this project.
-For details explanation of every queston with relevant sql queries and visualizations please see [Solutions and Visualizations](https://github.com/ShaikhBorhanUddin/Zomato-Data-Analysis/blob/main/Solutions/solutions_and_visualizations.md).
+This project aims to address several critical questions within the context of restaurant analytics.
+For an in-depth exploration of each question, complete with relevant SQL queries and visualizations, please refer to [Solutions and Visualizations](https://github.com/ShaikhBorhanUddin/Zomato-Data-Analysis/blob/main/Solutions/solutions_and_visualizations.md).

 1. What are the top 10 restaurants by total sales amount?
 2. What is the average rating and total rating count for restaurants in the top 20 cities?
 3. What are the monthly order trends based on order volume over time?